FedeAi/FedeAi/README.md

 ## 🔍 What I Do

-- 🏎️ **Autonomous Systems**: Developing cutting-edge multi-agent trajectory planning.
+- 🏎️ **Autonomous Systems**:  Innovating in autonomous racing with advanced perception, control, and multi-agent coordination systems.
 - 🤖 **Robotics**: Co-founder of a smart companion robot enhancing home interactivity.
 - 🧠 **AI Innovation**: From NLP systems to advanced path planning.
 - 💻 **Software Engineering**: Building robust, scalable, and efficient software solutions.